interuss/dss/ONESKY_README.md

     - Execute the following Jenkins job with the latest code pulled from the interuss/dss fork: https://build.onesky.xyz/job/EP_Migration/job/build_dss_image_main/

-- Edit main.jsonnet in the dss/build/workspace/$CLUSTER_CONTEXT folder.
+- Edit main.jsonnet and spec.json in the dss/build/workspace/$CLUSTER_CONTEXT folder.
 If the workspace folder already exists, the VAR_* values should be set.
 Any missing VAR_* values should be updated and set to their correct value.

     - Note, this shouldn't need to be updated for an update or redeployment, but please review the values to make sure they are correct.